Amanda Beard

-Amanda Ray Beard (born October 29, 1981), also known by her married name Amanda Brown, is an American swimmer and a seven-time Olympic medalist (two gold, four silver, one bronze).
-She is a former world record holder in the 200-meter breaststroke (long course).

-Beard's success has earned her the American Swimmer of the Year Award twice.
-She has won a total of twenty-one medals in major international competition, five gold, thirteen silver, and three bronze spanning the Olympics, the World Championships, the Pan Pacific Championships, and the Summer Universiade.
+Amanda Ray Beard (born October 29, 1981), also known by her married name Amanda Brown after 2009, is an American swimmer and a seven-time Olympic medalist with two gold, four silver, and one bronze medal.
+She is a former world record holder in the 200-meter breaststroke long course.
+An exceptionally accomplished competitor, Beard captured a total of twenty-one medals in major international competition, five gold, thirteen silver, and three bronze spanning the Olympics, the World Championships, the Pan Pacific Championships, and the Summer Universiade.
+In addition to brief careers in modeling, advertising, and broadcasting, she has worked as a swimming coach and instructor.